Murgator/FiveM-vote-script/README.md

 `Config.trackyServerKey` - The key for the server on [TrackyServer](https://www.trackyserver.com/).

-`Config.identifier` - If your players vote with Steam on Trackyserver.com leave this variable to **steam**.
-If your players vote with Discord set this variable to **discord**
+`Config.identifier` - If your players vote with Steam on Trackyserver.com leave this variable to the word **steam**.
+If your players vote with Discord set this variable to the word **discord**

 #### Commands configuration